 Get Email Updates

-You can receive an email notification from the BC Métis Federation Research Team when new blog posts are available.
+You can receive an email notification from the BC Métis Federation Research Team with updates on their activities.
 Use the following link to signup.
 Subscribe now

 The Community-based Research Portal supports a thriving knowledge community with a specific focus on how to research human activities on mainland terrestrial and freshwater environments over time and space along the Trans Mountain Expansion corridor.

 This portal is a team effort, and the BC Métis Federation (BCMF) would like to acknowledge the support of Natural Resources Canada.
 The resources gathered by our Community Researchers are incredibly important.
 Join their journey and follow along as they learn how to become community researchers, gather, and catalogue information, and turn it into a resource library right here for all of you.
 Learn more about our Community Researchers here.

 Métis Communities and Cumulative Effects